 Want to know more about lens replacement?

-If you’d like to find out more, why not come along to an open evening at your nearest Optegra eye hospital?
+If you’d like to find out more, why not come along to a consultation at your nearest Optegra eye hospital?
 You’ll be able to take a look around our state-of-the-art facilities, meet our friendly team and ask any questions you may have about the treatment.

 In the meantime, take a look at our lens replacement surgery report, which explains some of the most common queries about the treatment.